MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 When the update retrieval completes, it will trigger the `onSuccess` callback with one of two possible values:
 1. `null` if the app doesn't currently have a pending update (e.g. the app is already running the latest available version).
-2. A `LocalPackage` instance which represents the metadata for the currently pending CodePush update.
+2. A `LocalPackage` instance that represents the metadata for the currently pending CodePush update.

 Parameters:
 * **onSuccess**: Callback that's invoked upon receiving the metadata about the currently pending update.
 The callback receives a single parameter, which is described above.